by Sabrina I. Pacifici

 Librarians are acutely aware of the importance of researching domain addresses, especially in light of a flurry of cybersquatting by porn sites that escalated in early 2002.
 This is a trend that concerns seasoned web researchers as well as casual Internet users.
 It was precipitated by legitimate web site owners who unfortunately let their registrations lapse.
 Their addresses were then quickly purchased by so-called ‘porn-nappers’ who then redirected traffic through these portals to their sites.
 To make matters worse, the porn-nappers then offered to sell back the addresses to the previous owners at inflated costs.
 This is a real racket, and it has ruined the reputation of some sites.

 Beware the unsuspecting users who went to one of these sites believing them to be legitimate resources but actually landed in another world altogether, so to speak.
 News of this new type of cybersquatting spread on listservs and in online news updates, and librarians quickly advised their user communities to change their ‘favorites’ or ‘bookmarks’ to avoid wasting time on what once may have been useful resources.

 Test Driving A Site: A Checklist

 First impressions are often the most important, so your immediate, visceral reaction to a web site is often a fairly good indicator as to whether you want to undertake a more thorough review to concretely establish its reliability and value.
 Initially, it is always advisable to take the site out for a test drive.
-This first-look should take you several levels down into the site so that you can adequately put it through its paces.1.
-Is it a site that primarily publishes opinions or commentary?
+This first-look should take you several levels down into the site so that you can adequately put it through its paces.

 While you are reviewing the site, consider the following questions, the answers to which can contribute to your final decision to add the site to your ”must-read” list.